 Between junior and senior year, an exchange student from Germany came to live with us.
 She pulled me out of my tightly clamped shell and taught me to dance.
 This is the year I was also finally forced to complete my high school physical fitness requirement and I thought it might be a good idea to join all the football players in the physical training class (less running, or so I thought.)
 It would be the beginning of great change in my life.
 I lost weight, added muscle and found it fun to pay attention to what I ate.
 The painfully shy kid, along with pounds, started to disappear

 The summer after graduation I went back to Germany with Dany, it would be my first time out of the country.
 In Germany I learned even more about different ways to eat and cook food.
-My first glimpse into Germany had been a trip to a local summer festival, full of bratwurst, massive pretzels and large beers.
+My first glimpse into Germany had been a trip to a local summer festival, full of bratwurst, massive pretzels, Bavarian cookies and milk-gallon sized beers.
 How do these people indulge in great chocolates, sweets, breads and butters, and stay healthy?
 I wondered.